RishabhJain0721/Dorm-Deals-Frontend/README.md

-# DormDeals E-commerce Website
+# DormDeals, a college marketplace.

 DormDeals is a modern e-commerce website designed to cater to the needs of hostel residents.
-It provides a platform for users to buy and sell items specifically tailored to hostel life.
+It provides a platform for users to buy and sell items.

+## Usage

+To get started with DormDeals, follow these steps:

+1. **Registration/Login**: Sign up or log in to your DormDeals account.
+2. **Browse Items**: Explore a wide range of items listed by other users.
+3. **Search**: Use the search functionality to find specific item.
+4. **Details**: Click on any item for coplete details.
+5. **Sell**: You can list any item by clicking on sell button and giving out details.
+6. **User Profile**: Manage your user profile and view your listings.
+7. **Log out**: Use the log out button to sign out of your account in the Profile section.

 ## Features